6B. LLM & Generative AI

 prompt = "I have the following documents: [DOCUMENTS] \nThese documents are about the following topic: '"

-representation_model = OpenAI(prompt=prompt)
+representation_model = OpenAI(client, prompt=prompt)

 ChatGPT¶